 Comfortable shoes are an absolute must.
 Think about a pair of sneakers that can pack up away neatly and always throw in a pair of flip-flops.
 They are versatile and can be used as “slippers” in your hotel.
 When travelling in fall or winter, wear your bulkiest pair of shoes on the plane.

 “Walking is by far the activity you do the most.
-If you’ve got your passport and comfortable walking shoes, you’ve got everything you need!” – Greg Fleming, Private Groups Manager
+If you’ve got your passport and comfortable walking shoes, you’ve got everything you need!” – Expat Explore Operations Manager

 “Don’t carry large sums of any currency.
 Europe widely accepts major credit cards and cash cards.
 Make your bank aware of your travel plans.” – Expat Explore Tour Leader